playfulprogramming/playfulprogramming/content/blog/understanding-the-dom/index.md

 </header>
 ```

 When you type a tag, like `<header>` or `<a>`, you're creating an _element node_.
-These nodes then compose to create _"leaves"_ on the DOM tree.
-Attributes are then able to manually add information to said nodes.
-When you have another element node inside of a separate element node, you add a _"child"_ to said node.
-This relationship between the nodes allows you to preserve metadata between them and allows CSS to apply.
+These nodes are then composed to create _"leaves"_ on the DOM tree.
+Attributes are then able to manually add information to these nodes.
+When you have one element node inside of a separate one, you add a _"child"_ to said node.
+The relationship between the nodes allows metadata, CSS properties, and more to be preserved.

 There's also the idea of a _"sibling"_ node.
 When a node's parent has more than one child, those other nodes are that child node's _"siblings"_.

 ![A chart showing the relationships between parents and siblings](./dom_relationships.svg)

-Altogether, the terminologies used to refer between these node "leaves" are extremely similar to the terminology often used with family trees.
+Altogether, the terminology used to refer to the nodes and their various relationships is extremely similar to the terminology often used with family trees.

-There are some rules to this tree that's created from these "nodes":
+There are some rules for the tree that's created from these nodes:

 - There must be one "root" or "trunk" node, and there cannot be more than one root
-- There must be a one-to-many relationship with parents and children
+- There must be a one-to-many relationship with parents and children.
+A node:
-	- A node may have many children
+	- May have many children
-	- But may not have many parents
+	- Cannot have more than one parent
 - A non-root node may have many siblings as a result of the parent having many children

 ![A chart showing the aforementioned rules of the node relationships](./dom_relationship_rules.svg)

 ### How It's Used By The Browser {#how-the-browser-uses-the-dom}

-This tree tells the browser all of the information the browser needs to execute tasks in order to display and handle interaction with the user.
-For example, when the following CSS is applied to an `index.html` file:
+This tree tells the browser all of the information it needs to execute tasks in order to display and handle interaction with the user.
+For example, when the following CSS is applied to this HTML file:

 ```css
 // index.css